GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

             Log::info("Hello my log, message: $message");
             return view('welcome');
         });

+    These logs will appear in the Logging UI with the log of their corresponding request, and can be filtered individually by their log name ("app", in this case).

     **Note**: The first time you deploy, you may get the log message `This request caused a new process to be started for your application, and thus